hemal0105/concepts-technologies/README.md

-Development Setup Steps for ddifferent tools and commands are added into this repo
+Development Setup Steps for different tools and commands are added into this repo This steps are for Windows operating systems